NSHipster/articles/2015-01-26-swift-objc-runtime.md

 ## Associated Objects

 Swift extensions allow for great flexibility in adding to the functionality of existing Cocoa classes, but they're limited in the same way as their Objective-C brethren, categories.
-Namely, you can't add a property to an existing class via extension.
+Namely, you can't add a property to an existing class via an extension.

 Happily, Objective-C *associated objects* come to the rescue.
 For example, to add a `descriptiveName` property to all the view controllers in a project, we simply add a computed property using `objc_get/setAssociatedObject()` in the backing `get` and `set` blocks: